XJTU-Power-AI/charginghub-env/README.md

 ## Getting started:

-- To install, first build Boost.Python libraries from source, then `cd` into the root directory and type `pip install -e .`
+- To install, build Boost.Python libraries from source, then `cd` into the root directory and type `pip install -e .`

 - Known dependencies: Python (>=3.7), OpenAI gym (0.18.3), Boost (1.69.0)